fleetdm/fleet/articles/fleet-4.19.0.md

 * Added the ability to see the vendor for Windows programs in software inventory.
 Vendor data is available in the [`GET /software` API route](https://fleetdm.com/docs/using-fleet/rest-api#software).

-* Added a message in `fleetctl` to that notifies users to run `fleet prepare` instead of `fleetctl prepare` when running database migrations for Fleet.
+* Added a message in `fleetctl` that notifies users to run `fleet prepare` instead of `fleetctl prepare` when running database migrations for Fleet.

 * Improved the Fleet UI by maintaining applied, host filters when a user navigates back to the Hosts page from an individual host's **Host details** page.